-4. Firms should comply with a customer's request to co-operate with their professional adviser(s) during the lifetime of the relationship.
-All communication with the customer/their adviser will be undertaken in a clear and open manner present can support the customer during their engagement with their lender providing, for example, explanations, clarifying points of discussion etc. The LSB would expect firms to fully co-operate with the customer's adviser, at whichever stage of the relationship the customer is at.
+8. Firms should comply with the customer's request to co-operate with their professional adviser(s) during the lifetime of the relationship.
+All communication with the customer/their adviser will be undertaken in a clear and open manner

+This Standard is intended to ensure that a customer's professional advisors - legal, financial or otherwise - are not prohibited from participating in discussions with the firm.
+Having a third party present can support the customer during their engagement with their lender providing, for example, explanations, clarifying points of discussion etc. The LSB would expect firms to fully co-operate with the customer's adviser, at whichever stage of the relationship the customer is at.
 The LSB recognises that there may be circumstances where the customer will not be present and that the firm may need to ask for the customer's consent to engage with the adviser.